How to Manage Multiple Projects

 - Not Urgent & Not Important: Sending the latest testing report to all the stakeholders outside of the project team

 If something is Important & Urgent (box I), do it first.

 Important but Not Urgent (box II) tasks should be scheduled for later, but be aware that if you don’t get to them soon, they have a way of moving into box I.

 Urgent, but Not Important (box III) tasks should be delegated.
 Try to find someone else on the project team who has more capacity than you to take care of these tasks.

 Not Urgent & Not Important (box IV) tasks should be reviewed to understand why they're being done at all.
 If no one reads the report, why is time spent creating it and sending it out?
 It may be important to someone you were unaware of — in which case, it will move to box II.
 Otherwise, stop doing the task.

 Step 3: Communicate constantly

-It’s important to communicate with your manager, your stakeholders, and your project teams about your workload, to manage expectations, and get support if you have too much on your plate.
+It’s important to communicate with your manager, your stakeholders, and your project teams about your workload.
+This will help manage expectations and empower you to ask for additional support if you have too much on your plate.